 Another girl series post!

-For an archive of the girl series posts, you can go here.
-A new girl series post is released every Friday.
+For an archive of the girl series post, you can go here.
+A new girl series installation is posted every Friday on this blog.